lnflash/flash-docs/src/routes/pages/en/zaps.md

 ## [§](#how-to-send-and-receive) How do I send and receive Zaps?

-To Zap other people in Nostr, you need just two things:
+To Zap other people in Flash, you need just two things:

 1. A Zap-compatible lightning wallet (like [Alby](https://getalby.com/) or [Wallet of Satoshi](https://www.walletofsatoshi.com/))
 1. A client that has implemented Zaps (like [Damus](/en/guides/damus), [Amethyst](/en/guides/amethyst), [Iris](/en/guides/iris), or [Snort](https://snort.social))

-The only other thing that you need to do is make sure you have your lightning address set in your Nostr profile.
+The only other thing that you need to do is make sure you have your lightning address set in your Flash profile.
 This is the address where you'll receive Zaps.

 Keep in mind, it's possible to pay for Zaps from a wallet/address other than the address you have set in your profile to receive Zaps.

 For example, imagine the following:

-1. You have a [Stacker News](https://stacker.news/) lightning address set in your Nostr profile, this is where you'll receive any zapped sats.
+1. You have a [Stacker News](https://stacker.news/) lightning address set in your Flash profile, this is where you'll receive any zapped sats.
 1. In your web browser, you use Iris as your client and pay for Zaps using your Alby wallet via their chrome extension
 1. On mobile, you use Damus as your client and pay for Zaps using the Wallet of Statoshi app.